-Quarterly Work Programme National Statistics to Dec 2014 Work Programme was launched throughout Great Britain in June 2011.
+Quarterly Work Programme National Statistics to Sep 2015 Work Programme was launched throughout Great Britain in June 2011.
 It is part of a number of welfare to work reforms aimed at getting unemployed people into lasting work.
 Private and public companies called providers work with claimants sent to them from Jobcentre Plus at specified points in their claim.
 Providers are paid when an individual reaches six months in work, or three months for those expected to require more assistance.
 Providers are also paid for further work beyond this, usually up to a maximum of an additional one year or a little over a year and half for the harder to help groups.
-Main findings Nearly 1.7 million people have joined Work Programme.
-Approaching a quarter of those with sufficient time to do so spent at least six months in work (or three for the harder to help); 401 thousand individuals in total.
-Results against the Department's measures have improved since the start of the programme.
-Levels at the 12 month point are above the minimum expected for those joining more recently and are over one and a half times the levels of the earliest joiners.
-Levels for Jobseekers Allowance (JSA) claimants are around twice those for Employment and Support Allowance (ESA) new claimants.
-Whilst levels for the latest two 18 to 24 year old JSA claimant intakes to complete a year on the scheme (November and December 2013) have shown a decline, they remain above expected levels.
-Each intake after year Current level Type of claimant Time in employment Level of expectation 1 in 7 All participants 3 or 6 months A little over 1 in 9 Nearly 1 in 5 18 to 24 year old JSA claimants 6 months in work A little over 1 in 7 1 in 6 JSA claimants aged 25 and over 6 months in work A little over 1 in 9 1 in 10 ESA new claimants 3 months in work Around 1 in 14 The other JSA group shows similar results to those 25 and over.
-For other ESA group, levels are below the minimum expected levels.
-At the two year point levels are above those for earliest joiners and generally above expectations more recently.
-However as at the one year point, levels for November and December 2012 intakes are below expectations.
-Those with at least six (or three) months in work after a year have on average a further eleven months in work.
-More than 1 million individuals have completed their allotted time on the scheme.
+Main findings Minimum performance levels have been exceeded for each contract over the past twelve months.
+The Department calculates expectations of what providers should deliver.
+Three claimant types have contractual minimum performance levels.
+Results against the Department's transparency measure have continuously improved since the start of the programme.
+This measure applies to all claimant types.
+Overall levels at the 12 month point are now more than twice those of the earliest joiners.
+The latest three claimant intakes to complete a year on the scheme (July, August and September 2014) show among the highest ever levels, well above minimum expectation.
+Claimant type Contracts performing above Minimum Expected Levels Transparency measure Each intake after year Current level Level of expectation All participants n/a 1 in 6 people Around 1 in 10 18 to 24 year old JSA claimants 39 / 39 Nearly 1 in 4 A little over 1 in 7 JSA claimants aged 25 and over 39 / 39 Nearly 1 in 5 A little over 1 in 9 ESA new claimants 39 / 39 Nearly 1 in 9 Around 1 in 14 The JSA aged 25+ claimant group is showing its highest ever levels for the latest three monthly intakes.
+The JSA aged 18-24 and other JSA groups have fallen since the last quarter.
+For the other ESA group, levels remain below the minimum expected.
+Almost 1.79 million people have joined Work Programme, of which a little under two and a half thousand were claiming Universal Credit.
+Over a quarter of those with sufficient time to do so spent at least six months in work (or three for the harder to help); 482 thousand individuals in total.
+Also, a further 24 thousand Unclaimed Outcomes have been paid.
+These are job outcomes identified by the Department relating to referrals from Jun11-Aug12, which have not been successfully claimed by the provider.
+The providers are paid for these at a reduced rate.
+Around 1.4 million individuals have completed their allotted time on the scheme.
 Of those completing the programme, approaching a quarter were still in work at the two year point (or providers had received the maximum payments).
-Around 7 in 10 returned to Jobcentre plus.
+Department for Work & Pensions